thepwagner-org/debian-bullseye/README.md

-# debian-bullseye
+# debian

-Base `debian:bullseye` image for apps running in LAN:
+Base `debian:bookworm` image for apps running in LAN:

 - Set preferred mirror (for speed and proxy hit ratio)